F18/ai-aircargo-planning-agent/ai-aircargo-planning-agent/report/report.md

 # Q & A

-In this section, I answer some questions regarding the appropriateness of the various methods given different considerations on domain size and optimality.

 ## Question 1

 *Which algorithm or algorithms would be most appropriate for planning in a very